Sima Teng: Sack of Ye

 In 304, Sima Teng's brother, Sima Yue, set out from Luoyang to attack the Prince of Chengdu, Sima Ying at his base in Ye, but was defeated at the Battle of Dangyin, forcing him to flee to his fief in Donghai.
 Ying then turned his attention to the Chief Controller of You province, Wang Jun, who he had a grudge with.
 He plotted to have Wang Jun assassinated, but the plan was foiled and uncovered.
 Wang Jun invited Sima Teng to form an alliance, and the two men attacked and killed Sima Ying's general, He Yan (和演).
 Sima Teng and Wang Jun, along with the Duan-Xianbei and Wuhuan chieftain, Jiezhu (羯朱) then led their soldiers towards Ye.

-Sima Teng's forces defeated Wang Cui (王粹; grandson of Wang Jun), and they later acted as reserves for Wang Jun when he led the Xianbei to defeat Wang Bin (王斌).
+Sima Teng's forces defeated Wang Cui (王粹; grandson of Wang Shizhi), and they later acted as reserves for Wang Jun when he led the Xianbei to defeat Wang Bin (王斌).
 Sima Ying could no longer resist them and fled, allowing Wang Jun's soldiers to enter and sack Ye.